GROWN BY NATURE

 - 2.1 Which bioMD+ product is BEST for YOU?

-I finally talked to a local pharmacist here in Portland at a medical marijuana dispensary, and he mentioned that he’s been using CBD oil as a substitute for anti-anxiety medications.
+I talked to a local pharmacist here in Portland at a medical marijuana dispensary, and he mentioned that he’s been taking CBD products as a substitute for anti-anxiety medications.
 He says it helps him breathe more easily at night, relax his chest muscles, and breath more deeply so that he can relax more and go to sleep.

-He also said that some of his customers had used it to minimize the headaches for coming off on a depressant, as well as using CBD oil to minimize withdrawal symptoms for taking opiates after operations.
+He also said that some of his customers had used it to minimize the headaches for coming off on a depressant, as well as taking CBD to minimize withdrawal symptoms for taking opiates.
 It obviously has many uses.
-Try CBD oil for anxiety, and you’ll experience it for yourself.
+Try CBD for anxiety, and you’ll experience it for yourself.

-Let’s get to our topic here, which is anxiety.
+Let’s get to our main topic here, which is CBD for anxiety.
 A while ago, I published an article called, “What Is Worse, Depression or Anxiety?”
 I mean, they’re both awful, aren’t they?

 Still, a lot of you choose anxiety, and I can see why.
 When you are moderately or severely anxious, over time, you can’t function, stick to your routines, go out with friends, or work, and pretty soon, you’re not accomplishing anything – and that can be very depressing.
 So anxiety often turns into depression.

-For those of you using anxiety medications known as benzodiazepines, you know that these can be habit-forming.
+For those of you using anxiety prescription medications like benzodiazepines, you know that these can be habit-forming and side effects.

-As a result, many psychiatrists are reluctant to prescribe them these days.
-That is why I became intrigued when some acquaintances told me that they were using something called CBD oil to bring down their anxiety, which I thought
+As a result, many psychiatrists in the United States are reluctant to prescribe them these days.
+That is why I became intrigued when some acquaintances told me that they were making use of something called CBD to bring down their anxiety, which I thought.
+Pain in the chest, high risk of high blood pressure and heart diseases are the results of anxiety.

 Before I discuss my take on it, I want to give some basic definitions of what it is.